 In 2016, we acquired Lanesboro’s Historic Knotty Pine Cabins.
 Built in the early 1940s by Elmer Brekke, co-owner of Lanesboro’s Brekke-Capron Hardware, who also built the adjacent blue foursquare house in 1918, the cabins operated continuously until about 2004.
 During their twelve-year hiatus, the original three cabins were converted into two.
 (Fun fact: Cabin 12 takes its name from the combination of Cabins 1 and 2).
 We are thrilled to be able to reintroduce this charming piece of Lanesboro History!

 The cabins remain almost entirely in their original state with, of course, their pretty namesake knotty pine paneling.
 They’ve been freshly painted and repaired.
 In addition, we’ve finished the later-added adjoining garage into a multi-purpose room for bike storage, fridge access, and who knows what else?
-We’re excited to see how the use of that space develops, and are continuing to work on landscaping, including a secret garden, and other updates to the property, while committed to maintaining the cabins’ vintage charm and historic character, right down to their skeleton keys!
+We’ve created a “secret garden,” and are continuing to work on landscaping and other updates to the property, while maintaining the cabins’ vintage charm and historic character.

 The cabins are located just 1.5 blocks from the Guest Hus, in a quiet residential neighborhood.
 Each has private bath, AC/heat, WiFi, locked bike storage, and fridge access.
 They are pet-friendly and non-smoking.

-Cabin 12 has two rooms, one with one double bed and the other with a one double futon, and private bath.
+Cabin 12 has two rooms, one with a double bed and the other with a double futon, and private bath.

-Cabin 3 has one room, with one double bed and reading nook, and private bath.
+Cabin 3 has one room, with a double bed and reading nook, and private bath.

 Question: How are the cabins different from the digs at the Guest Hus?